 Car Accident and Fatality Statistics in Kansas

-With Kansas’ roads busier than ever, accidents are unfortunately a regular occurence.
+With Kansas’ roads busier than ever, accidents are unfortunately a regular occurrence.
 According to the latest figures, there were 407 fatal crashes in Kansas during 2017, leading to 461 deaths.
-This equates to 15.8 deaths per 100,000 of the population, and 1.42 deaths per 100 million miles travelled.
+This equates to 15.8 deaths per 100,000 of the population, and 1.42 deaths per 100 million miles traveled.
 Of these accidents, 38% of those that died were car occupants, whilst 56% were motorcyclists, and 5% were bicyclists.
 Alcohol was involved in 80% of driver deaths, and 49% of passengers that died weren’t wearing a seatbelt.

 We offer pre-settlement loans for the following types of accidents: